b72u68/aoc-2022/README.md

 ## About

-This github repo contains my solution for Advent of Code 2021 problems written in Python (will try to solve these problems in other languages (if have time)).
+This Github repo contains my solution for Advent of Code 2022 problems written in Python (will try to solve these problems in other languages).

-The template for solution can be found in `template.py`.
-Input data and test data will be named `data.txt` and `test.txt` (might give the program error if named differently).
+The template for solution can be found in `template` folder.
+Input data and test data are `data.txt` and `test.txt` (will give the program error if named differently).

 ## Progress